bbauska/UC-Davis-Inter-jQuery/readme.md

 around with it, come up with your own styling and see what you can do with it.
 It&apos;s always fun to do that.

-# 2.39 Scription Site: Building Interactive Elements Challenges {#scription-site-building-interactive-elements-challenges .unnumbered}
+# 2.39 Scription Site: Building Interactive Elements Challenges

 ![](./images/webp/image505.webp){width="4.0in"
 height="2.261111111111111in"}